 In an

-In an square ABCD n interior points are chosen on each of its side.
+In an ABCD square, n interior points are chosen on each side.

-Find the number of all triangles whose vertices X, Y, Z lie at the this points and on different sides of the square.
+Find the number of all triangles whose vertices X, Y, and Z lie at these points and on different sides of the square.

-Find the number of all triangles whose vertices X, Y, Z lie at the this points and on different sides of the square.
+Find the number of all triangles whose vertices X, Y, and Z lie at these points and on different sides of the square.

 Tips for related online calculators